thejensen/javascript_github-search/README.md

 _Open the project in your favorite text editor._

 * On the toplevel of the project directory, create a new file called .env
+* Open the file, and enter the following in the file if you do or do NOT have a github API key:

 _(If you do not have an API key (see below for obtaining a key))_